Whanganui Regional Museum: Moa

 The museum has an internationally notable collection of moa bones, as many were found in the local area and not traded or dispersed as happened in other localities.
 The moa collection was documented and analysed in 1989 by palaeontologist Trevor Worthy, who was able to group the bones statistically into age and species classes.

 At the end of the 1890s, J. Burnet found a headless moa skeleton in Wanganui East, which was acquired by the museum and assembled by R. Murdoch.
 Twenty years later, a skull was acquired that fit the skeleton.
 In 1933, a large collection of bones were discovered at Makirikiri.
 Five years later the museum, with a £1200 excavation budget, launched an excavation using a crane, bucket and sluice.
 About two thousand moa bones were found by hand-sorting through hundreds of cubic yards of mud.
 Curator George Shepherd assembled ten skeletons from the bones and these were put on display.
 As the museum's Curator of Natural History noted:

 The Whanganui collection is one of the most important in the world because it has stayed almost completely intact, which lets scientists study an entire community of moa trapped in the swamp over thousands of years: their age, growth rate, size and male/female ratio.

 The museum also holds a complete and intact moa egg, found in 1931 by workmen excavating a cliff at Waitotara.
 It is one of the few intact and complete moa eggs known in the world.

 Māori taonga

 Part of the Māori collection was donated by Dr and Mrs Wall in 1933, as a memorial for their son John Barnicoat Wall.
 John had died in a mountaineering accident and, to mark his interest in the museum, the Walls purchased the late Dr. A.K.
 Newman's collection of Māori artifacts and donated it to the museum.

+William James Harding Collection

+The William Harding photographic collection is a historic archive of more than 6,500 photographs, documenting Whanganui society from the 1850s to the 1880s.
+The collection is held at the Alexander Turnbull Library and Whanganui Regional Museum, and in 2024 was inscribed on the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.